retreaver/core-api-docs/source/index.html.md

 > etc...

-To fetch all calls on your account, use the `sort_by` and `order` params to return your calls in the order they were created, and then paginate through all your calls.
+To fetch all Calls on your Account, use the `sort_by` and `order` params to return your Calls in the order they were created, and then paginate through all your calls.

 ### HTTP Request